parisisergio/Escape_Room/README.md

 - Download the repo with "git clone https://github.com/parisisergio/Escape_Room.git" on your command line.
 Make sure to do "cd Escape_Room/your-code" before continuing.

 - Check if you have python installed by typing python on your windows command line (not git bash command line).
+Check if you have the last version of windows terminal here: https://www.microsoft.com/store/productId/9N0DX20HK701.
 Use exit() to exit the python ecosystem.
 If you have any errors, install python on your computer (directly from the python official documentation, not from microsoft store).

 - Check after installing python if you have *pip* by running "pip --version".
 If it doesn't work, run "python get-pip.py" on your command (find it in Escape_Room) line to install pip install for installing packages.